Overview

 - be more aware of how your own attitude is crucial in becoming an effective and empathetic communicator at work.

-- Unit 2 focuses on different properties and expectations of non-verbal communication that are relevant at work.
+- Unit 2 focuses on different properties and expectations of non-verbal communication that are relevant at work, such as body language and its potential meaning or interpretation.

 Duration